camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/microsoft-teams.md

 description: Work with Microsoft Teams from your BPMN process using the Microsoft Teams Connector.
 Learn about authentication, conversation type and method, and more.
 ---

-The **Microsoft Teams Connector** allows you to connect your BPMN process with [Microsoft Teams](https://www.microsoft.com/microsoft-teams/).
+The **Microsoft Teams Connector** allows you to connect your BPMN process with [Microsoft Teams](https://www.microsoft.com/microsoft-teams/) to manage interactions.

 ## Prerequisites